Cosmo Clock 21: History and specifications

 Built for the YES '89 Yokohama Exposition at Minato Mirai 21 in 1989, Cosmo Clock 21 was originally constructed with a height of 107.5 m.

 In 1997 the structure was dismantled, then in 1999 relocated onto a taller base which increased its overall height to 112.5 m.

 Cosmo Clock 21 has 60 passenger cars, each capable of carrying up to eight people.
 One rotation of the 100 m diameter wheel takes 15 minutes.

+In film

+Cosmo Clock 21 makes a prominent film appearance in the 1992 film Godzilla vs. Mothra, where Godzilla attempts to kill Mothra by toppling it on top of her, only for Battra to catch the wheel and use it as a weapon against the King of the Monsters.